bitmovin/streams-android-sdk/README.md

 |-----------|----------------------------|------------------------------------------------------------------------------------------------------------------------------|
 | config    | None                       | The configuration object you want to pass.
 Configuration object own all the properties written above aside from the modifier |
 | modifier  | Modifier.aspectRatio(16/9) | The modifier to be applied to the Stream component.                                                                          |

+__Note:__ The parameters only have effect when the component is first loaded.
+Changing the properties after the component is created will not have any effect.
+If you want to change the properties on the fly, we recommend using the `key` compose keyword on the top of your component to get controls over the loading.
+However, it will force everything to be reloaded (a lot quicker because of the cache).

 ## Configurations classes